 Depending on your level of risk for developing skin cancer, your doctor may recommend regular follow-up skin checks.
 The frequency for follow-up skin checks can vary from every few months, to once every year or two.
 Most doctors will have a system in place to send you a skin check reminder, but it is also a good idea to keep your own record of when a follow-up skin check is due.

-The accredited skin cancer doctors at our Skin Cancer Clinic in Robina on the Gold Coast, are dedicated to the prevention, diagnosis and treatment of all skin cancers.
+The accredited skin cancer doctors at our Skin Cancer Clinic Varsity Lakes on the Gold Coast, are dedicated to the prevention, diagnosis and treatment of all skin cancers.
 We offer local, cost-effective access to advanced knowledge, diagnostic techniques, and treatment.
 You, however, are the person most familiar with your skin, so SCAN thoroughly and repeat often.
 It’s a simple habit to get into, and one that might save your life.

 Contact skin clinic robina today